-Daily distances are dependent on the type of tour, road conditions, terrain and destinations but the normal is around 200km per day and between six - seven hours in the saddle.
+Daily distances are dependent on the type of tour, road conditions, terrain and destinations but the normal is around 200km per day on fully sealed roads and between six - seven hours in the saddle.
 We sometimes use short stretches of motorway to avoid towns or cities where tour members can be separated by traffic lights and junctions.
 We always aim to arrive at our base with time to relax before your evening activities.

 11 - What kind of motos do you have?

 Our regularly serviced and maintained fleet includes 500cc Classic engine/UCE powered Royal Enfield Bullets, a 650 Interceptor twin and a Himalayan.